simon-duchastel/personal-website/content/about/_index.md

 I'm Simon Duchastel, a software developer living in New York City.

 For my day job, I'm currently building Android apps.
 I also have experience with backend systems developing RESTful APIs and microservices in a serverless architecture.
-If you're interested in my work professionally as a software developer, you can find my resume here: [{{< baseUrl >}}resume.pdf](../resume.pdf).
+If you're interested in my work professionally as a software developer, you can find [my resume here]({{< baseUrl >}}resume.pdf).

 On this website, you’ll mostly find me cataloging and reflecting on my hobbies.
 I mostly write about coding and books.
 This website is itself a coding project — I built it with [Hugo](https://gohugo.io).